rontarrant/gtkDcoding/docs/_posts/2019-07-09-0051-mvc-iv-combobox-text.md

 Again, we define a `TreeIter` which we’ll go over in a moment.

 The first action we take is to get the index of the currently-selected item.
 This is here purely for completeness sake.
-It really has nothing to do with the next step…
+It really has nothing to do with the next step...

 which is where we use the `TreeIter`, not to stuff data into the `ListStore`, but to retrieve it.
 The `getActiveIter()` function returns a Boolean to indicate success or failure, so we can predicate further action on whether or not the `TreeIter` gets initialized here.
 And yes, it’s one of those *D*-language situations where the function definition looks like this: